QBugs/qsmells-study-data/utils/README.md

 - [`scripts/quantum_circuit_to_matrix.py`](scripts/quantum_circuit_to_matrix.py)

-Given a [qiskit.circuit.QuantumCircuit](https://qiskit.org/documentation/apidoc/circuit.html) object, this script "pretty print" it as a coverage matrix.
+Given a [qiskit.circuit.QuantumCircuit](https://qiskit.org/documentation/apidoc/circuit.html) object, this script "pretty print" it as an execution matrix.
 Each row represents a quantum or classical bit, each column represents a timestamp in the circuit, and each cell represents a quantum operation performed in circuit.

 Usage example through its API